nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * To tag all students with the `paid` tag, simply use `track student` followed by `tag all t/paid`.

-- Tag labelled with `paid` will have green background:
+- `paid` tags are easily distinguishable!
+They will have a green background:
   - to indicate that a student has paid their membership fee, or
   - to indicate that a company has paid the club sponsorship.